fasten-project/LCV-CM/README.md

 # License Compliance Verifier (LCV) and Compatibility Matrix (CM)

-This is the Python version of the License Compliance Verifier (LCV).

 LCV's task is to establish if all the inbound licenses are compatible with the outbound or not, including a few exceptional cases that will be matched depending on the use case (DUC).

 To perform the assessment, it will check the Compatibility Matrix (CM) to retrieve compatibilities rules.